 Even well-designed irrigation systems do not apply water with perfect uniformity.
 The cost of obtaining perfect uniformity is prohibitive.
-Rather, the optimum design requires that the value of the natural resources wasted be balanced by the increased cost of achieving a greater degree of uniformity of water application, including the increased value of agricultural products that would be required to pay for the increased irrigation system cost.
+Rather, the optimum design requires that the value of the wasted natural resources be balanced by the increased cost of achieving a greater degree of irrigation uniformity, including the increased value of agricultural products needed to cover this cost.

-It is often difficult to determine the economic and environmental effects of water pollution because it is difficult to measure, and because the impacts of various pollutants on the environment are often unknown.
-It is also impossible to completely eliminate the potential for water pollution because chemicals are required in the root zones and on the foliage of plants.
+Leaching of nutrients and chemicals due to over-irrigation could result in the pollution of surface or groundwater supplies.
+In Florida, leaching can readily occur through the highly permeable sandy soils.
+It is often difficult to determine the economic and environmental costs of water pollution.
+This is because it is difficult to quantify the costs of pollution, and the impacts of various pollutants on the environment are often unknown.
+It is also impossible to eliminate the potential for water pollution because chemicals are required in the root zones and on the foliage of plants.
 However, the potential for water pollution can be minimized.

-Leaching and water pollution can be minimized by proper irrigation system design and management, because a well-designed and well-managed irrigation system can properly apply only the required amounts of water and chemicals.
-Chemigation systems, irrigation systems which are designed for chemical applications by injection with the irrigation water, have great potential for reducing water pollution from irrigated lands.
-Chemigation systems can reduce water pollution by allowing prescription chemical applications to be made.
-If chemicals are applied frequently and only in amounts required by the irrigated crop, excessive amounts will never be present or subject to leaching losses.
+Proper irrigation system design and management can minimize leaching and water pollution because a well-designed and well-managed irrigation system can apply only the necessary amounts of water and chemicals.
+Chemigation systems, irrigation systems that are designed for chemical applications by injection with the irrigation water, have great potential for reducing water pollution from irrigated lands (Bayabil et al. 2020a).
+Chemigation and fertigation systems can reduce water pollution by allowing prescription chemical and fertilizer applications, respectively.
+If chemicals and nutrients are applied frequently and only in the required amounts for the irrigated crop, there will be no excessive nutrient buildup in the soil that will be subject to leaching losses.

 Cost of Irrigation

 To minimize the cost of irrigation, the designer must consider the total cost, which is the sum of the annual fixed and operating costs.
-Irrigation system cost is directly affected by the quality of design.
-In general, well-designed systems have greater initial costs than poorly-designed systems.
-This occurs because larger components, including larger pipe sizes, are required to minimize pressure losses and achieve uniform water application.
-However, operating costs of well-designed systems will usually be lower.
-Pumping, labor, and other operating costs will usually need to be increased to compensate for under-designed irrigation systems.
-These factors will almost always make the total annual irrigation system cost greater for a poorly-designed irrigation system as compared to a well-designed system.
+The quality of design directly affects the irrigation system cost.
+In general, well-designed systems have greater initial costs than poorly designed systems.
+This occurs because larger components, including larger pipe sizes, are necessary to minimize pressure losses and achieve uniform water application.
+However, the operating costs of well-designed systems will usually be lower.
+Pumping, labor, and other operating costs will usually increase to compensate for under-designed irrigation systems.
+These factors will almost always make the total annual irrigation system cost greater for a poorly designed irrigation system compared to a well-designed system.

-An irrigation system designer must consider existing production practices, availability of labor and the convenience of the irrigator in each design.
-Proper consideration of these factors will help to minimize costs by the specification of irrigation systems which are readily-managed within a given production system and which use existing labor efficiently.
+An irrigation system designer must consider existing production practices, availability of labor, and convenience to the irrigation manager.
+Proper consideration of these factors and manageable, efficient irrigation systems will help to minimize costs.

-Poor irrigation system design can result in the construction of irrigation systems that cannot provide the necessary soil-water-nutrient environment for optimum crop growth.
-This will result in reduced yields, reduced quality, or higher costs per unit of production when compared to well-designed irrigation systems.
+Poor irrigation system design can result in irrigation systems that cannot provide the necessary soil-water-nutrient environment for optimum crop growth.
+This will result in reduced yields, reduced quality, or higher costs per unit of production compared to well-designed irrigation systems.

-The life expectancy of a poorly-designed irrigation system may be much shorter than that of a well-designed system.
-As examples, the use of components that are not adequately pressure-rated, that are not resistant to chemicals being injected, or that are not otherwise properly installed or matched to the system, can result in early system failures.
+The life expectancy of a poorly designed irrigation system may be much shorter than that of a well-designed system.
+As an example, the use of components that are not adequately pressure-rated, that are not resistant to chemicals being injected, or that are not otherwise properly installed or matched to the system, can result in early system failures.

-Improper designs and installations or the failure to exercise proper caution in management can result in destructive "water hammer" forces which can damage pipes and other components.
-Also, neglecting to consider strengths of materials of pipes and other components can result in their failures due to overburden pressures from burial, especially under roadways.
+Improper designs and installations or the failure to exercise proper caution in management can result in destructive "water hammer" forces that can damage pipes and other components.
+Additionally, neglecting to consider the strengths of pipe and other component materials can result in their failures due to overburden pressures from burial, especially under roadways.

 Improper selection of filtration or other water treatment equipment can result in clogging and failure of trickle irrigation systems.
-Likewise, the failure to consider the user's ability to manage and maintain filtration and water treatment equipment can result in irrigation system failure.
+Likewise, insufficient consideration of the user's ability to manage and maintain filtration and water treatment equipment can result in irrigation system failure.

-The selection of components that are not designed for use under field conditions can result in early component failure due to deterioration by solar radiation or premature weathering.
-The improper installation of components such as exposure of PVC pipe to solar radiation or the burial of uncoated aluminum pipe will result in their early deterioration.
+The selection of components not designed for use under field conditions can result in early component failure due to deterioration by solar radiation or premature weathering.
+Improper installation of components (e.g., exposure of PVC pipe to solar radiation, or the burial of uncoated aluminum pipe) will result in their early deterioration.